-further discussion of it merely incumbers the literature and befogs the mind of fellow students.Barry Willis's and the other scientists wishes were fulfilled.
-Discussion did stop in the larger scientific community and students' minds were not befogged.
+further discussion of it merely incumbers the literature and befogs the mind of fellow students.The students' minds would not be befogged.
 The world had to wait until the 1960's for a wide discussion of the Continental Drift Theory to be restarted.

 "If we are to believe in Wegener's hypothesis we must forget everything which has been learned in the past 70 years and start all over again."